If you’re putting together a home music production studio, an audio interface is one of the most crucial pieces of equipment to invest in.

 Focusrite is another high-quality and affordable brand — created for musicians with intermediate to professional levels of experience.

 One of the standout qualities of the Focusrite is that it has very low latency.
-And the ability to record loud guitar playing without distorting the sound.
+And the ability to record loud guitar audio without distorting the sound.

 Additionally, all the knobs and buttons are labeled.
 This design is both appealing and allows for clarity when operating.